taniarascia/new-moon/iterm2/README.md

-# New Moon Theme for iTerm2
+# New Moon for iTerm2

 ## Installation